Game Studio History

 The History of the Game Studio at Champlain

-The Game Studio at Champlain College started a decade ago with our first degree: Electronic Games and Interactive Development (EGID).
+The Game Studio at Champlain College started with our first degree: Electronic Games and Interactive Development (EGID).
 Founder Ann DeMarle consulted with industry professionals to develop a vision and a framework modeled after industry.
 This original model contained one creative degree, EGID, with two specializations, art or design, and one technical degree, game programming.
 The first class had just thirty-five students, and just one dedicated faculty member.

-10 Years of Evolution and Success
+Our Evolution and Success

 Here is our current scope of academic opportunities for studying games and game related topics: